 The 7 must-ask questions that will help you identify the best EV charger for your workplace

 1. What is your EV charging business strategy?

 An important consideration when thinking about your charging needs is the business model you wish to use.
 There are many options and combinations possible, but generally speaking, it comes down to asking yourself this question:

-Do you want to offer EV charging as an employee benefit, or do you want to offer it as a paid service that might also be available to visitors or clients?
+Do you want to offer EV charging as an employee benefit, or do you want to offer it as a paid service that might also be available to visitors or clients, and can generate revenue?

 On the other hand, fast charging may be essential for EVs meant for high utilization, such as delivery vans or shared mobility vehicles.
 In these cases, a quick charge is crucial for keeping your fleet on the road and employees productive.

 Take into consideration the size of your business as well.

 How many cars will be using the charging stations?
 If you have a large number of EVs, yet only a small number of chargers, perhaps investing in DC fast chargers so everyone can get the chance to charge during their workday is a smart solution.

 Of course, the decision to install fast or slow chargers is not an either/or scenario.
 In some cases, you may find that a combination of DC fast chargers and slower AC chargers for different users is the best fit.
 For example, you could install AC chargers to offer complimentary charging to employees while also opting for a couple of fast chargers reserved for your commercial fleet or visitors.